Coverwatch

 Your carrier checks actual sales at year-end against the revenue estimate on your application.
 If you projected $200K and sold $800K, you get a catch-up bill for the premium owed on that difference.
 The lump sum can land at several times the original annual cost for a fast-growing brand.

-For example, a Southeast beverage brand we work with runs roughly $14,000 in combined commercial premium against mid-seven-figure revenue, landing just under 0.6% of revenue.
+For example, a Florida-based beverage brand we work with runs $14,010 in combined commercial premium against $2.5 million in revenue, landing at 0.56% of revenue.
 In our brokerage book (not a published industry standard), most scaling ecommerce brands at $5M to $50M revenue land between 0.3% and 0.8% of revenue in combined premium.
-If your ratio sits well above that range with a clean claims record, two causes are most common: a misclassified product code or an outdated revenue estimate that triggered a large audit catch-up.
+If your ratio sits well above that range with a clean claims record, two causes are most common.
+Either the product code is misclassified, or an outdated revenue estimate triggered a large audit catch-up.

 Coverwatch insight